The Centre for Children’s Literature

 Marisa is currently looking at pitches for commercial junior fiction series, with a particular interest in humour, mystery and magic.
 She is passionate about publishing middle-grade and YA, and hungry for contemporary own-voices stories and striking storytelling.
 She is also accepting pitches for high-concept and commercial children’s non-fiction, as well as illustrated titles that explore big ideas and contemporary issues for modern families, such as feminism, body positivity, environmentalism and antiracism

-Clair Hume publishes the children’s and young adult lists at University of Queensland Press (UQP) and has worked with many beloved authors and illustrators over the last decade.
+Cathy Vallance publishes the children’s and young adult lists at University of Queensland Press (UQP)

 Menu